Bull9016/codsoft/README.md

 Data-set link(https://www.kaggle.com/datasets/yasserh/titanic-dataset/data)

+i further recommend everyone to download data from the link above and perform analysis

-codsoft has given mme the intership oppourtuny to test my python,and analytical skills
+codsoft has given mme the intership oppourtuny to test my python and analytical skills